renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 I accessed the app every day at least 10 times a day, I only got 5 downtimes the first week.
 After that me, and my wife didn't notice any downtime 😊!
 It looks like the app was always warmed up and ready to receive requests.

 On the dashboard web app, you can see a lot of information about your app: [https://fly.io/dashboard](https://fly.io/dashboard).
-My application constantly use 226 MB from the 232 MB available.
+My application constantly uses 226 MB from the 232 MB available.
 In addition, you can access the Grafana dashboard [https://fly-metrics.net/](https://fly-metrics.net/) for awesome insight info 👏!

-## Feedback
+## 🌟Feedback

-**If you like this project, please, considering give it a star 🌟 to support me and enhanced repository's visibility 🤩!**
+**If you like this project, please, considering give it a star 🌟 to support me and enhanced the repository's visibility 🤩!**

 <!-- Place this tag where you want the button to render. --> <a class="github-button" href="https://github.com/renanfranca/mamazinha-monolithic" data-color-scheme="no-preference: dark; light: light; dark: dark;" data-show-count="true" data-size="large" aria-label="Star renanfranca/mamazinha-monolithic on GitHub">•⭐mamazinha-monolithic</a>
 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>

-## Special Thanks
+## 💙 Special Thanks

-I just wanna say thank you to the fly.io team to add this free high-quality free tier option!
+I just wanna say thanks to the fly.io team for adding this free high-quality free tier option!
 It has the bearing minimum for your MVP version and to use it to host your portfolio projects!

 Thank you [@pascalgrimaud](https://twitter.com/pascalgrimaud?t=aUYEiYODOpXITMcmTOkbOQ&s=09) for being available to chat and help me out when I've got stuck!
 It's important to read another point of view when I can't move on.

+Last but not least, thank you JHipster Community!